MANIFESTO:

 wonderland is where our world can make even more non-sense.

-theatre is poetry beyond words. the rules of grammar don’t apply. the syntax of interaction, image, and imagination are broken and twisted.
+theatre is poetry beyond words. the rules of grammar don’t apply.

 thinking does not preclude feeling. feeling does not preclude thinking. and there is no reason why we shouldn’t all be dancing.